AbdullahAnwar3/HR-Analytics-and-Reporting-Project/README.md

 Responsive Navigation: Slide through navigation buttons to swiftly access various admin features.

+HR Analytics: Visualize employee data with interactive charts such as salary ranges, age distributions, and more.

 Leave Request Management: Review and manage employee leave requests with the ability to accept, reject, or mark as pending.

 Survey Management: Create and distribute surveys with mandatory fields, and review employee responses in real time.